Batistleman/TheAntoPlan/theantoplan.md

 ##The AntoPlan:

-Stop making fake business plans.
+Stop stending pull requests on fake business plans.

 Start working on your demo.